-This is the best way of smoking a cooked ham in your electric smoker!
-Using a ham rub or leaving it as is, smoked ham brings out the natural flavors and is a great new way to cook your holiday ham this year.
-Here are instructions on how to smoke a ham easily at home.
+This is the best way of smoking a cooked ham in your pellet or electric smoker!
+Using a ham rub or leaving it as is.
+Smoked ham brings out the natural flavors.
+It is a great new way to cook your holiday ham this year.

-We have tried and created many easy electric smoker recipes but this one is great for Easter and Christmas I tell you.
+- We have tried and created many easy electric smoker recipes.
+This one is probably our favorite for Easter and Christmas.

-There are a variety of smokers out there at a range of prices but honestly we think this is the best smoker overall because it’s easy to use and not an expensive unit…but gets the job done!
+There are a variety of smokers out there at a range of prices.
+Honestly we think this is the best smoker especially for beginners.
+It’s easy to use and not an expensive unit.

-Choosing good wood chips is key too.
-They come in a variety of types and “flavors”, for this smoked ham recipe we used a lighter apple wood you see here.
-The variety box we buy is below which is great because you can try different ones and see which you like best with which meat and go from there.
+The variety box we buy is great because you can try different ones.
+Then see which you like best with which meat and go from there.

 This is what you need when smoking a cooked ham

 - Ham – ours was store bought, about 11 lbs., precooked, and uncut (not a spiral cut ham)